Nijeri/Bee-Counting/README.md

 # Bee-Counting

-Data of my Master Thesis Project "A computer vision based alogrithm to count bees"
+Scripts and pipeline config files of my master thesis "A computer vision based alogrithm to count bees"